mvolkmann/blog/src/smalltalk.md

 1. Click on the WorldMorph background and select Open...Workspace.
 1. Enter `Transcript show: 'Hello World!'` in the Workspace window.
+   Alternatively, enter `'Hello World!' print` which works because the class `CharacterSequence` which is the superclass of `String` has the method `print` which does this: `Transcript show: self; newLine`.
 1. If no Transcript window is open, open one by clicking on the WorldMorph background and selecting Open...Transcript.
 1. Right-click inside the Workspace window and select "Do it" or press cmd-d.